StephenUtama/GameCentre/Phase2/TEAM.md

 * Planned to finish the UnitTests for Pong, ColdWar and Sliding Tiles before our next meeting.
 * Planned to refactor the current way we save our games for Pong, ColdWar, SlidingTiles.

+## Meeting 4 (November 26)
+* During the lab we clarified our confusion about android studio and Unit test with our TA.
+* Agreed to finish all the work before Thursday (29th November) so that we can spend last day checking our final submission together.
+* Decided to spend this Saturday (1st December) for creating/practicing presentation.

+## Meeting 5 (November 28th)
+* Learned how to use Mockito together
+* Finished most of the part of Unit test
+* Refactored/Rechecked the entire Pong game

 #### Accomplishments

 ## Kelvin Fan